obclay/voidIt/README.md

 ## Overview

-voidIt is built with ReactJS, app users are able to utilize Quagga.js for the real time barcode scanner.
-After item is scanned, food item ingredients are pulled from the
-OpenFoodFacts API and compared with food preferenced stored via FireBase on the users account.
+voidIt is built with ReactJS and app users are able to utilize Quagga.js for the real time barcode scanner.
+After item is scanned, food item ingredients are pulled from the OpenFoodFacts API and compared with food preferences locally stored on the users account.